Krishna09091998/couchbase-rest-service-main/README.md

 # Couchbase REST API Service

-This repository contains a REST API service that interacts with Couchbase.
+This repository contains a REST API service that interacts with Couchbase

 ## Prerequisites